mlcommons/ck/README.md

 is the 2nd version of the CK technology being developed by the [open MLCommons taskforce](https://github.com/mlcommons/ck/blob/master/docs/taskforce.md).
-It helps users to solve the "dependency hell" and interconnect diverse and rapidly evolving software and hardware from any company including Nvidia, Intel, Qualcomm, AMD, Microsoft, Amazon, Google, Neural Magic, Meta, OctoML, Krai and Hugging Face in a transparent and non-intrusive way using  [portable CM scripts  developed by the community](https://github.com/mlcommons/ck/blob/master/docs/list_of_scripts.md).
+It helps users to solve the "dependency hell" and interconnect diverse and rapidly evolving software and hardware from any company including Nvidia, Intel, Qualcomm, AMD, Microsoft, Amazon, Google, Neural Magic, Meta, OctoML, Krai, cKnowledge and Hugging Face in a transparent and non-intrusive way using  [portable CM scripts  developed by the community](https://github.com/mlcommons/ck/blob/master/docs/list_of_scripts.md).

 The CM framework is powering a [free and open-source automation platform](https://github.com/mlcommons/ck/tree/master/platform)